TLombard2/Google-Lens-Image-Search-for-Chromium/README.md

 # Google Lens Image Search for Chromium
-Allows you to right click any image while using chromium based browser and search the image using Google Lens.
+Allows you to right click any image while using a chromium based browser and search the image using Google Lens.

 To install go to your manage extensions page of your chromium-based browser.
 Turn on Developer Mode and load the unpacked extension.